-Supportive Learning The supportive learning environment trends and patterns show that the Early Environment:Summarize the supportive Intervention Program that supports students that perform below grade level learning environment trends and patterns was very successful in moving students in a positive direction in both reading observed by the team while completing this and math.
-Many students were able to exit the program at the EOY. section of the report.
-What are the Some students in the SPED Collaborative support groups were able to make important trends and patterns that will positive gains.
-We will need to continue support for teachers and student in support the identification of student, the SPED programs according to the student IEPs and teacher case loads. teacher, and leader needs?
+The supportive learning environment trends and patterns show that the Early Intervention Program that supports students that perform below grade level was very successful in moving students in a positive direction in both reading and math.
+Many students were able to exit the program at the EOY.

+Some students in the SPED Collaborative support groups were able to make positive gains.
+We will need to continue support for teachers and student in the SPED programs according to the student IEPs and teacher case loads.